Stages and actors

 The refugees selected for resettlement in Belgium follow a procedure that includes different stages and that involves international and national actors.

 The United Nations High Commissioner for Refugees(UNHCR)identifies the refugees who fulfil the criteria for resettlement.
 On the basis of their vulnerability, UNHCR selects refugees and submits their files to Belgium.

 Selection by Belgium

 The Commissioner General for Refugees and Stateless Persons (CGRS) organizes a selection mission in the first country of asylum and conducts interviews with refugees.
-On the basis of the interview and other elements of the case, the CGRS shares a recommendation with the Minister in charge of asylum and migration.
-In parallel, Fedasil carries out a medical screening, which does not have an influence on the decision.
-The Minister takes a final decision and gives instructions for the issuance of the necessary travel documents to selected refugees.
+On the basis of the interview and other elements of the case, the CGRS issues a notice to the political authority in charge of asylum and migration.
+The political authority takes a final decision and gives instructions for the issuance of the necessary travel documents to selected refugees.

 Fedasil, with the logistical support of the International Organization for Migration (IOM),is in charge of the organisation of BELCO, the Belgian cultural orientation.
 The purpose of BELCO is to inform the refugees before their departure and to help them better manage their expectations.
 For several days, Fedasil addresses a range of topics (school, work, norms and values, travel...) and conducts individual interviews with refugees to prepare their reception in Belgium.

 After obtaining the necessary documents via the Immigration Office (IO), the Foreign Affairs and the local embassies, refugees leave the country they are living.
 The IOM takes cares of the flights, the last medical examinations and supports refugees from their departure to their arrival in Belgium, which includes the formalities in terms of immigration and customs.